 1.6 “Completed Survey” means a Survey Offer completed by a User, at which point the User provides a genuine response to all of the questions presented in the Survey Offer and takes such other steps as may be required to complete the Survey Offer, as determined by CPX Research in its sole discretion.
 For the avoidance of doubt, any responses to Survey Offers that are either partially or entirely fabricated, completed by anyone other than a User as determined by CPX Research in its sole discretion, shall not be considered a Completed Survey.

-1.7 “CPX Research App” or “Application” means the online website or mobile appilication developed, maintained and offered by CPX Research to Publisher, to present to his users.
+1.7 “CPX Research App” or “Application” means the online website, iFrame or Software Development Kits (SDK’s) developed, maintained and offered by CPX Research to Publisher, to present to his users.

 1.8 “CPX Research Dashboard” or “Dashboard” means the virtual panel, which allows Publishers to set up their apps and integrate surveys as well as manage, analzye and optimize their monetization strategy.